A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

 where $d$ is the number of Trotter steps and $\delta t = t/d$.
-As discussed in Sec.~\ref {sec:intro}, the circuit depth for simulating the on-site and hopping terms can be reduced to $\mathcal{O}(1)$; hence, we do not elaborate on it here.
-In this work, we focus on the time evolution operator $e^{-i\delta t V_C}$ that corresponds to the Coulomb term, for which we employ the approximation from Eq.~\eqref{eq:H_app}, so that
+In this work, we focus on the time evolution operator $e^{-i\delta t V_\text{C}}$ that corresponds to the Coulomb term, for which we employ the approximation from Eq.~\eqref{eq:H_app}, so that

 By inserting Eq.~\eqref{eq:Hl}, we get

 where we absorbed all the coefficients into the effective time

 In Eq.~\eqref{eq:time_l}, $I_L(A)$ denotes the interaction list associated with level $L$ and the boxes with corresponding size.